Cannon: Autocannon

-Autocannons have an automatic firing mode, similar to that of a machine gun.
-They have mechanisms to automatically load their ammunition, and therefore have a higher rate of fire than artillery, often approaching, or, in the case of rotary autocannons, even surpassing the firing rate of a machine gun.
-While there is no minimum bore for autocannons, they are generally larger than machine guns, typically 20 mm or greater since World War II and are usually capable of using explosive ammunition even if it is not always used.
-Machine guns in contrast are usually too small to use explosive ammunition; such ammunition is additionally banned in international conflict for the parties to the Saint Petersburg Declaration of 1868.
+Autocannons automatically fire a series of projectiles, similarly to a machine gun.
+They have mechanisms to automatically load their ammunition, and have a high rate of fire often approaching, or, in the case of rotary autocannons, even surpassing the firing rate of a machine gun.
+Autocannons are usually of larger calibre than machine guns, typically 20 mm or greater, and can usually fire explosive shells, unlike machine guns.
+Explosive ammunition weighing less than 400 grams, as used by machine-gun calibres, is additionally banned in international conflict for parties to the Saint Petersburg Declaration of 1868.

-Most nations use rapid-fire cannon on light vehicles, replacing a more powerful, but heavier, tank gun.
-A typical autocannon is the 25 mm "Bushmaster" chain gun, mounted on the LAV-25 and M2 Bradley armoured vehicles.
-Autocannons may be capable of a very high rate of fire, but ammunition is heavy and bulky, limiting the amount carried.
-For this reason, both the 25 mm Bushmaster and the 30 mm RARDEN are deliberately designed with relatively low rates of fire.
-The typical rate of fire for a modern autocannon ranges from 90 to 1,800 rounds per minute.
-Systems with multiple barrels, such as a rotary autocannon, can have rates of fire of several thousand rounds per minute.
+Most nations use rapid-fire cannon on light vehicles, instead of a more powerful, but heavier, tank gun with a low rate of fire.
+A typical autocannon is the 25 mm US "Bushmaster" chain gun, mounted on the LAV-25 and M2 Bradley armoured vehicles.
+Autocannons may be capable of a very high rate of fire, but ammunition is heavy and bulky limiting the amount that can be carried, and the rate of fire is often kept lower—for example by the 25 mm Bushmaster and the 30 mm RARDEN—than the maximum attainable to increase the firing duration of a load of ammunition.
+The typical rate of fire for a modern autocannon ranges from 90 to 1,800 rounds per minute; systems with multiple barrels, such as rotary autocannon, can have rates of fire of several thousand rounds per minute.
 The fastest of these is the GSh-6-23, which has a rate of fire of over 10,000 rounds per minute.

-Autocannons are often found in aircraft, where they replaced machine guns and as shipboard anti-aircraft weapons, as they provide greater destructive power than machine guns.
+Autocannons are often fitted in aircraft and as shipboard anti-aircraft weapons, as they provide greater destructive power than previously-used machine guns.

 Aircraft use

 The first documented installation of a cannon firing explosive shells on an aircraft was on the Voisin Canon in 1911, displayed at the Paris Exposition that year.
 By World War I, all of the major powers were experimenting with aircraft-mounted cannons; however, their low rate of fire and great size and weight precluded any of them from being anything other than experimental.
-The most successful (or least unsuccessful) was the SPAD 12 Ca.1 with a single 37 mm Puteaux mounted to fire between the cylinder banks and through the propeller boss of the aircraft's Hispano-Suiza 8C.
-The pilot (by necessity an ace) had to manually reload each round.
+The most successful (or least unsuccessful) was the SPAD 12 Ca.1 single-seat fighter with a single 37 mm Puteaux mounted to fire between the cylinder banks and through the propeller boss of the aircraft's Hispano-Suiza 8C engine.
+The pilot (by necessity an ace) had to manually load one round at a time.

 The first autocannon were developed during World War I as anti-aircraft guns, and one of these, the Coventry Ordnance Works "COW 37 mm gun", was installed in an aircraft.
 However, the war ended before it could be given a field trial, and it never became standard equipment in a production aircraft.
 Later trials had it fixed at a steep angle upwards in both the Vickers Type 161 and the Westland C.O.W.
-Gun Fighter, an idea that would return later.
+Gun Fighter, an idea that returned later.